 Our family is only a few years into this and I consider myself far from an expert in managing food allergies but these are some things that helped us safely participate in Halloween events:

-This year, we’ve got a full calendar of Halloween events, and, given our success last year, I’m a lot more confident about things than I was before.
+This year, we’ve got a full calendar of Halloween events, and given our success last year, I’m a lot more confident about things than I was before.
 Preparation is key!
-And, this year, I am so excited to see that FARE (Food Allergy Research and Education) is promoting something new called the Teal Pumpkin Project.
-By painting a pumpkin teal and putting it by your front door and printing the sign that can be found here http://blog.foodallergy.org/
+And this year, I am so excited to see that FARE (Food Allergy Research and Education) is once again promoting the Teal Pumpkin Project.
+By painting a pumpkin teal and putting it by your front door, you can let your neighborhood know that you’ve got non-food treats that are safe for everyone to enjoy.
+I plan on participating and having some non-food treats to hand out, as well as some of the Top 8 free candy that we handed out last year.
+Our family, and other food allergy families in the area would really appreciate it if you’d consider participating, too.

 Have a happy and safe Halloween!